AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Frequent drivers: This is not defined strictly, but if someone borrows a car regularly, the owner’s insurance may not cover them.

 • Member of household: If someone in your household is not a car owner but borrows a car frequently, you should add them to your insurance policy.
+In some cases, insurance companies may require you to add a partner to your policy if you live together.

 • Excluded drivers: It may go without saying, but if somebody is explicitly excluded from coverage, they will not be covered when driving your car.
 This is common in families with teens who have poor driving records and are explicitly excluded from car insurance coverage.

 • Commercial purposes: Standard auto insurance will not apply if somebody is driving your car for business purposes.
+For that, you’d need commercial auto insurance.

 Primary vs. Secondary Insurance Coverage